paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 You will now boot a Custom Firmware based SysNAND by default.
 You can now hold L+R on boot to launch Decrypt9, a full featured NAND tool.
 You can now hold L+R+Y on boot to launch EmuNAND9, a full featured EmuNAND and SD management tool.
-You can now hold L+R+B on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/40etaz/) to an installable file.
+You can now hold L+R+B on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/40etaz/) to an installable file. (in the linked guide, replace Brahma with arm9loaderhax)
 You can remove any extra files from the root of the SD card that are not in the image.

 ![SD Card](http://i.imgur.com/EfVV0pM.png)